jgordini/Notes/APL Quest/Home on the Range 2013-6.md

 ⊃⍤⌽ ⍝ Choose the last element of a vector
 1⌈≢ ⍝ is the length larger than one.
 Using this as a check to make sure it is not an empty array.
 Taking this result returns the entire array or zero if empty.
 ,, ⍝ Catenate the ravel

+	I←(⌈/-⌊/), ⍝ Tacit - ravel the array and the take the difference of the max and min J←{0∊⍴⍵:0 ⋄ (⌈/-⌊/),⍵} ⍝ If zero is a member of the shape of the array return zero.
+Otherwise find the range.
+	K←(⌈/-⌊/),,42/⍨0∊⍴ ⍝ If zero is a member of the shape of the array return 42.
+Otherwise return nothing.
+Catenate the result with the ravel of the array (See I).
+Take the difference of the max and min.

 ```

 **Glyphs Used:**